 Completing a master's thesis on an approved topic.
 Individual students will explore the writing and publishing process, from thesis to monograph and beyond.
 They will complete a typewritten, submitted, revised, and defended product before the end of the term.
 Based upon primary and secondary sources of information, the expected length is at least 50 pages.
 Teleconferencing will be required.
-Prerequisites: MAMS 510.
+Prerequisite: 30 hours of MAMS coursework to include MAMS 510.